+Chapter 2

-Chapter 2 BACHELOR'S PROGRAMMES
+BACHELOR'S PROGRAMMES

-Composition of the bachelor's programme Rechtsgeleerdheid.
-See also Transitional Arrangements.
+Composition of the bachelor's programme European Law School.
+See also Transitional arrangements

-The composition of year 1 of the bachelor programme Rechtsgeleerdheid from 2020/2021 is specified in the education and examination regulations governing the bachelor programme Rechtsgeleerdheid for the 2021/2022 academic year.
-The propaedeutic phase of the bachelor's programme Rechtsgeleerdheid comprised until academic year 2020-2021 the following components (the study load is shown for each component):
+The composition of the propaedeutic phase of the European Law School programme for student who are enrolled for the programme as of academic year 2023/2024 is defined in the Education and Examination Regulations of the European Law School revised programme.
+The propaedeutic phase of the European Law School programme comprises the following components (the study load is shown for each component):

 - a.
-Inleiding in de rechtswetenschap (10 credits); - b.
-Inleiding straf- en strafprocesrecht (10 credits); - c.
-Inleiding Europese rechtsgeschiedenis (3 credits); - d.
-Inleiding staats- en bestuursrecht (10 credits); - e.
-Inleiding privaatrecht (10 credits); - f.
-Inleiding belastingrecht (3 credits); - g.
-Inleiding internationaal recht (3 credits); - h.
-Inleiding Europees recht (3 credits); - i.
-Vaardigheden voor juristen A (4 credits); - j.
-Vaardigheden voor juristen B (4 credits).
+An introduction to law (12 credits); - b.
+Comparative government (6 credits); - c.
+Comparative contract law (6 credits); - d.
+Introduction to European legal history (4 credits); - e.
+Substantive criminal law (6 credits); - f.
+States, markets & European integration (6 credits); - g.
+Introduction to International and European Law (12 credits); - h.
+Skills: Legal research and reasoning (4 credits); - i.
+Skills: Legal Argumentation (previously: Skills: Introduction to comparative law) (4 credits).